reebalazs/firebase_communicator/README.md

 If this property is left empty, the value of the `PLONE_FIREBASE_SECRET` environment variable will be used as a default.

+#### server_id

+In a multi-server clustered environment, this identifies the current Plone server.
+The user ids are unique within one server, but each server can have their own user space.

+If this property is left empty, the value of the `PLONE_SERVER_ID` environment variable will be used as a default.

+If none of the above is specified, the default value will be 'plone'.

+If this is the only server connectiong to the same Firebase, the server id can be left empty.

 ### Alternate way: customize via enviromnent variables ###

-As mentioned above, the `firebase_url` and `firebase_secret` properties can also be specified from environment variables:
+As mentioned above, the `firebase_url`, `firebase_secret`
+and `server_id` properties can also be specified from environment variables:

     % export PLONE_FIREBASE_URL='https://my-firebase.firebaseio.com/...'
     % export PLONE_FIREBASE_SECRET='ZsAjg**********...'
+    % export PLONE_SERVER_ID='TestServer...'

 If these values exist, they serve as a default value and the property fields in site_properties can be left empty.
 If the properties are also specified, they will take precedence over the environment variables.